Skip to main content

 4 mentions Positive Neutral Negative

 The humor in the game is characterized by a blend of dark comedy and absurdity, particularly evident in the amusing scenarios during battles where seamen fall overboard.
-Players also find the economic and trade mechanics to be hilariously entertaining, especially when achievements are humorously celebrated.
-Overall, the game's pirate theme adds a lighthearted and comical touch to the gameplay experience.
+Players also find the economic and trade elements to be hilariously entertaining, especially when achievements unexpectedly flood in, adding to the overall comedic experience of the pirate-themed gameplay.

 • “The economy and trade is funny as hell.”